 Collectively, the pension funds have committed over $750 million through CPC.

-Throughout its three and a half decades, CPC has adapted to meet changing needs.
+For close to 40 years, CPC has adapted to meet changing needs.

 As New York City's economy moved from recession to expansion, its housing policies shifted.
 Abandoned buildings of the 70's became opportunities for new affordable housing.
 But economic expansion also drove up housing costs, making affordable housing scarce.
 The City, in collaboration with CPC, developed the Vacant Building Program, (modeled after the PLP), as one of several programs to create new housing.
 Since the program was launched, over 10,000 homes have been reclaimed.

 CPC is continuing to address the shortage of affordable housing in New York City, bolstered by Mayor Bloomberg's housing initiatives for New York City's moderate and middle-income communities.